JyotiDes/TF_protein/README.md

 ## Citation

-If you use DeepBind in your research, please cite the following paper:</br>
+If you use TF_protein in your research, please cite the following paper:</br>

 "[PTF-Vāc: Ab-initio discovery of plant transcription factors binding sites using explainable and generative deep co-learning encoders-decoders](https://www.biorxiv.org/content/10.1101/2024.01.28.577608v2.full)",<br/>
 bioRxiv